 We never realized our Ten Mysterious Places on Google Earth would become so popular.
 So we decided to expand the idea a little further.
 We thought it would be a great idea to list the coordinates of some of the most interesting events in history.
 Just copy the coordinates in our list below and paste them under the search bar of Google Earth.
 If you don’t have Google Earth on your computer, you can download it here for free.
 Once you’re ready to go, click on your Google Earth and join us in exploring ten Google Earth coordinates of historic events.

 The British passenger liner RMS Titanic sank in the North Atlantic Ocean in the early hours of 15 April 1912.
 The Titanic sank following a collision with an iceberg on her maiden voyage to New York City from Southampton, UK.
 More than 1,500 passengers lost their lives that morning.
-The sinking of the Titanic is the seventh largest maritime disaster in recorded history.
-The coordinates above is the final resting place of the RMS Titanic.
+The sinking of the Titanic is the seventh-largest maritime disaster in recorded history.
+The coordinates above are the final resting place of the RMS Titanic.
 The wreckage lies 12,000 ft below the surface.

 On 18 November 1978, nearly 1,000 Americans died in a commune called Jonestown in Guyana, South America.
 The commune was established by The People’s Temple, a religious cult that established itself in Guyana to avoid the American press and authorities.
 This cult was led by a charismatic leader named Jim Jones.
-The massacre was a forced suicide which ended with all but five of the intended victims dead.
+The massacre was a forced suicide that ended with all but five of the intended victims dead.
 It was the largest loss of American life in a deliberate act until the events of 9/11.
-You can read more about the Jonestown Massacre here.

 When you think of cults, your first thought is probably Charles Manson and his “family.”
 Charles Manson and his cult members resided at the Spahn Ranch for most of 1968 and 1969.
 This is where they lived during the Tate-LaBianca murders which occurred on August 9th and 10th, 1969.
 The ranch was used for western movies and is located in the mountains near Chatsworth, California.
 Charles Manson and his family lived here for free in exchange for labor and household chores around the ranch.
 A wildfire destroyed much of this ranch on 26 September 1970.

 The murder of Elizabeth Short in 1947 has intrigued, mystified, and even disgusted the city of Los Angeles for almost 70 years.
 Few unsolved murders have captured the public’s attention and imagination as that of “The Black Dahlia.”
 It’s not so much that she had been killed – but the way she had been killed that horrified the nation.
-To this day, her gruesome, violent murder remains unsolved, and stands as one of the most celebrated murder investigations in American history.
+To this day, her gruesome, violent murder remains unsolved and stands as one of the most celebrated murder investigations in American history.
 According to the coroner, the murder scene was 54 feet north of the fire hydrant located in front of 3831 South Norton Avenue.
-Read our Black Dahlia article for more information.

 Ferdinand Magellan, a Portuguese explorer, sailed under the Spanish flag to the East Indies in 1519.
 It would be the first time a European expedition sailed from the Atlantic Ocean and entered the Pacific through what is known today as the Straight of Magellan.
 Unfortunately, Magellan never completed the journey home.
 He was killed on 27 April 1521 fighting the Lapu-Lapu warriors of Mactan Island, Philippines.
 The expedition continued without Magellan and would eventually be the first to circumnavigate the Earth.
 Only one of the five original ships returned to Spain in 1522.
 Out of the original 237 sailors, only 18 survived the trip around the world.

 On 22 November 1963, President John F. Kennedy was assassinated at Dealey Plaza, Dallas, Texas.
 Although the Warren Commission would rule that Lee Harvey Oswald was the man responsible for Kennedy’s death, many people doubt that he acted alone.
-Conspiracies suggest the Italian mafia, CIA, the KGB, Vice President Lyndon B. Johnson and pro-Castro groups may have played a role in this assassination.
-If you look closely at the Google map above, an ‘X” was painted on the road marking the exact location where President Kennedy was shot.
-Be sure to check out our article on the Babuska Lady for more information on this assassination.
+Conspiracies suggest the Italian mafia, CIA, the KGB, Vice President Lyndon B. Johnson, and pro-Castro groups may have played a role in this assassination.
+If you look closely at the Google map above, the ‘X” painted on the road marks the exact location President Kennedy was shot.

 Obviously there are thousands upon thousands of historical events worthy of inclusion in this article.
 Perhaps we can add supplemental editions over time.
 Using Google Earth coordinates to view historic events can be entertaining and educational.
 We hope you enjoyed our little tour around the world.